-- Solving conflicts of use in the free-flowing and stationary goods and individual traffic
+- We solve conflicts of use in the free-flowing and stationary goods and individual traffic.

-- Traffic reduction without performance and quality losses
+- We reduce traffic without performance and quality losses.

-- Development of concepts in logistics and transport on which general consensus can be obtained
+- We develop concepts in logistics and transport on which general consensus can be obtained.

 The Logistics 2030+ project sponsors (from left to right): DI Angelika Winkler (Deputy Head MA18, City of Vienna), Dr. Eva Hahn (Head of Department of Foreign Economics & Transport Policy, Lower Austria Economic Chamber), DI Christian Popp (Department of General Traffic Affairs, Lower Austria Federal State Government Office), DI Andrea Faast (Head of Location and Infrastructure Policy, Vienna Economic Chamber)